I just spent two weeks in New Zealand.

 That is a sentence I never thought would be factual.
 Since watching The Lord of the Rings many making-of documentaries, I’ve always wanted to travel to New Zealand to visit the wondrous locations used to re-create Middle Earth.

-Below, I provide some brief reaction to the trip and describe how my journey to New Zealand inspired me as a roleplaying gamer.
+Below, I provide some reactions to the trip and describe how my journey to New Zealand inspired me as a roleplaying gamer.

 The flight from Los Angeles to Auckland was approximately 13 hours.
 It featured a hilariously bizarre safety presentation combining segments from these three videos with airline crew in bodypaint, Richard Simmons and members of the New Zealand Rugby Team.
 I feel the need to mention that I was completely smitten by the brunette in bodypaint.
 We landed in Auckland to walk to another plane bound for Rotorua – our first (and only) stop on the North Island.